lambdaclass/lambda_ethereum_rust/crates/l2/docs/README.md

 - [Proposer](./proposer.md)
 - [Prover](./prover.md)

+## Quick HandsOn

+1. `cd crates/l2`
+2. `make rm-db-l2 && make down`
+   - It will remove any old database, if present, stored in your computer.
+The absolute path of libmdbx is defined by [data_dir](https://docs.rs/dirs/latest/dirs/fn.data_dir.html).
+3. `cp .env.example .env` &rarr; check if you want to change any config.
+4. `make init`
+   - Init the L1 in a docker container on port `8545`.
+   - Deploy the needed contracts for the L2 on the L1.
+   - Start the L2 locally on port `1729`.

+For more information on how to run the L2 node with the prover attached to it, the [Prover Docs](./prover.md) provides more insight.

 ## Configuration

 Configuration is done through env vars.
 A detailed list is available in each part documentation.